SchrodingerZhu/area-exam-survey/writing/main.typ

 All these issues show that looking ahead for constructor calls to decide whether or where a destructive decrement is to be installed may not be a favorable solution.
 This leads to the proposal from @frame-limited.

 It is suggested that the compiler should not distinguish the decrement in two different operations.
 Similar to the first step analysis in @perceus, `inc/dec` operations are inserted without the consideration of reuse.
-The `dec` operation denotes that some memory resource possibility becomes available within the context.
+The `dec` operation denotes that some memory resource possibably becomes available within the context.
 We can do a backward dataflow analysis to populate possible allocations along the control flow.
 We carry the possibly available "resource" along the CFG, until it is paired with a suitable allocation at a contructor call or we no longer find any feasible allocation along the control flow.
 In the latter, we insert an explicit free operation of the memory resource.
-Another way to think about the algorithm is that we always insert a destructive decrement instead of normal `dec` and insert free if it is not paired with any reuse operation.
+Another way to think about the algorithm is that we always insert a destructive decrement instead of normal `dec` and insert free if the produced memory token is not paired with any reuse operation.

 In the situation of nested reuse, the new approach automatically "push down" the decrement operation into branches.
 In the situation where subroutine calls consuming a RC-managed object, the `dec` operation will not be inserted in the first place, hence the issues caused by deferred memory release no longer exist.
 The new approach has a nice "frame-limited" property: if the associate memory of a managed object should be released within the current frame with the decrement to its last reference count, its lifespan will not overlap with subroutine calls after the decrement.
 Such property is not obstructed by the code motion to achieve possible memory reuse.
 In other words, the timeliness of RC operations are garanteed.